zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 1. Set up a key store with the service certificate.

-    All API services are required to provide a TLS certificate trusted by API ML in order to register with it.
+    All API services require a TLS certificate trusted by API ML in order to register with the API ML.

     **Note:** Follow instructions at [Generating certificate for a new service on localhost](https://github.com/zowe/api-layer/tree/master/keystore#generating-certificate-for-a-new-service-on-localhost)